Cyclists should also avoid taking shelter under bridges or isolated trees, as they are vulnerable to lightning strikes.⚠️

 If you're camping during your bike trip, don't pitch your tent during a thunderstorm.
 Instead, look for a safe place to spend the night, such as a shelter or building.

-- If you're already in a tent and there's a storm, don't panic!
+- If you're already in a tent and there's a thunderstorm, don't panic!
 Crouch down in the middle of the tent on dry ground (insulating mat, dry air mattress) and avoid touching the tent wall or poles.

 When you're out cycling, thunderstorms can be a risk factor not to be taken lightly.
 Live metal lines are a real hazard, as they can produce an electrifying sparking effect.
-Be careful and avoid approaching these potentially dangerous areas during a thunderstorm.
+Be cautious and avoid approaching these potentially dangerous areas during a thunderstorm.

 Rain is also a factor, as it can make roads slippery and increase the risk of losing control of the bike.